avikor/entity_component_system/README.md

 ## Aliens Game
-This repository stores an Entity Component System implementation of the aliens game, first implemented as pygame library
+This repository stores an Entity-Component-System implementation of the aliens game, first implemented as pygame library
 toy example.
 The original source code of the game can be view [here](https://github.com/xamox/pygame/blob/master/examples/aliens.py).

 Some game play: